cacophony-wj/LeS/README.md

 ## SexLab SE is still **beta!** It is still buggy!

 Before posting a question to Discord, look at [Troubleshooting](#troubleshooting).
 Many common questions are answered there.

+# Number One Rule: This List Is Customizable

+Your kinks are a very private thing.
+I have included many mods for many purposes.
+They are almost all geared toward female submissive characters with particular fetishes but with a little tweaking you can get it the way you want.
+Most of the mods can be easily disabled via the in-game MCM menu.

+# Misaligned Animations

+I have included a ton of animations, almost the maximum, so people don't feel the need to pack in more.
+Many of them are less than perfect.
+If they are not aligned you will have to do it yourself.
+Here's how it works... the _L_ key on your keyboard moves you _forward,_ i.e. closer to your partner. _Shift-L_ moves you _backward,_ or the reverse. _;_ moves you _up_, or higher in elevation than your partner. _Shift-;_ does the reverse.
+Finally, _'_ moves you _Right_ compared to your partner, whereas _Shift-'_ moves you _Left_.

+#  Admiring Yourself

+For those who want to experience "POV" (point-of-view) scenes or to play primarily in first person, [Immersive First Person View](https://www.nexusmods.com/skyrimspecialedition/mods/22306) is included.
+It's a little wonky, so it's disabled by default.
+Ensure you're in first person mode (F key by default) and press _NUMPAD 0_ to enable it.
+Then press the F key again and look downward.
+Should work tolerably well for POV scenes (maybe a bit of clipping) except for animations where the actors are _really_ close to each other.

+**You cannot switch to third person anymore without deactivating IFPV with _NUMPAD 0_!**

+To _disable IFPV_ once you have enabled it, ensure that you **can** see your body when you look downward, then press _NUMPAD 0_.
+You will automatically switch to a third person view.
+Once more the _F_ key will return to its default function, as will the scroll wheel.

+You can always watch a scene from an external view with SexLab's default freecam available with _NUMPAD 3_.
+Use the mouse to look around and WASD to move your "camera".

+# A Bit of a Note about "Combat Surrender"

+All of the _SexLab_ death alternatives are a mess.
+I have wrestled with them for years. _Defeat_ is the worst of them all, but I included it so people can have their submission without their bondage.
+But it is incompatible with Cursed Loot's "Combat Surrender," and Combat Surrender, while still buggy, at least never renders it impossible to continue your game.
+So I have opted to leave Combat Surrender enabled.
+However, this comes with two side notes.

+_If a person talks to you (defined by the game as friendly), then attacks you (defined by the game as hostile), then forces you to surrender, you will **always** be locked into a full set of extremely punishing bondage gear_.
+To fix this problem, await the next revision of _Cursed Loot_.

+_If you are forced to surrender to a creature,_ this feature was initially disabled and tacked on later.
+Weird things will probably happen.
+You may even be gagged and turned over to a prison cell.
+To fix this problem, await the next revision of _Cursed Loot_.

+You can also solve all of these problems by disabling "Combat Surrender" (or _Cursed Loot_ entirely) and dying like Skyrim intended you to.

+# Arousal and Clockwork

+Once you get the message about the collapsed passage north of Riften, it is recommended to disable _Cursed Loot_ if you are using that mod before exploring the introduction to _Clockwork_.
+Traveling to this area locks you into a zone with no way to return for about 5 - 10 playtime hours and no targets for SexLab interactions or vendor services.
+This will make it extremely difficult to relieve yourself or remove yourself from devices.
+A friendly tip from a helpful user.

+# A word about ENBs

+I have chosen _Re-Engaged_ as the ENB because best I can tell _Silent Horizons_ needs an update.
+I don't understand it, to me it's black magic.
+If you don't like it I have tested these:

+_Silent Horizons_ was causing flicker for me.
+I think it needs an update, but you could always try it.
+I prefer it far more then _Re-Engaged._

+_Hardlandson's_ is a great second choice with fantastic interiors and atmospheric fogs.
+Personally I think the exteriors are a little too washed out.

+_PI-CHO_ looks great for character close-ups and resembles Silent Horizons for everything else, but the specular map for wet effects is a bit too bright for me.

+_Rudy_ will technically work but is not recommended as it has no variant which supports Cathedral Weathers.

+_Serio's ENB_ is probably the best ENB for customizing with the _Cathedral Weathers MCM_.

+_lJoss_ is Lexy's new standard but requires darker lod mods and custom DynDOLOD settings that I do not use.
+This ENB is not compatible.

+The other ENB's seemed either so inferior or were completely incompatible that I didn't mention them.
+I also left out any ENB preset that hasn't updated in over six months, since SSS support and the wet shader effect was added to the binaries.

 ## Requirements